mukulshakya/recruit-tool/readme.md

     npm install
     npm start
     ```
-    - Head over to the mentioned port on the terminal, generally your app will be running on <a href="http://localhost:3000" target="_blank">http://localhost:3000</a>
+    - Head over to the mentioned port on the terminal, generally your app will be running on [http://localhost:3000](http://localhost:3000)
     - To connect UI with the local backend server make below change [here](/frontend/src/services/api.js)
       ```js
        const api = axios.create({ baseURL: url.LIVE });